-NOTE: items 10 thru 12 were removed as they do not directly relate to municipal campaign finance reform and were specific to questions posed by the Local Government Elections Task Force.
+NOTE: items 7, 10 and 11 were removed as they do not directly relate to increasing municipal authority for campaign or electoral reform and were specific to questions posed by the Local Government Elections Task Force.
 They are provided below for reference.